Setting Up Rockets

 Members of my Fireworks Forum have been quite creative in using many other racks and trestles as a starting point for a rocket rack.
 A great example is Ikea’s cheap Oddvald trestle (£12 at time of writing) which would be free standing on any surface.
 B&Q also sell a set of two folding trestles which at the time of writing are only £21 for the set and have the advantage of being easier to pack away when not in use.
 By drilling holes (to feed cable ties through) in the plastic you can quickly and easily secure your tubes.
 The use of sandbags or a couple of wooden stakes to secure it from falling over is recommended if it’s windy.

 Rack designs are as simple or complicated as your imagination and available time, here are some more examples to inspire you from 20+ years of firing and attending displays:

 Rockets are an anomaly when it comes to their behaviour in wind.
 Whilst most firework effects move with – and in the direction of – the wind on the way up and down, rockets can actually seem to defy logic and track into the wind.
 This can have the surprising effect of seeing your cake and candle debris falling downwind but rockets travelling slightly upwind.

-This is caused – we’re told – by the wind acting on the rocket’s stick and pushing it more than the head, causing it in effect to pivot into the wind (if any aerodynamicists want to get in touch with a more scientific explanation we’d love to hear from you).
-We’ve seen it in action and on a very windy demo night some years ago the larger rockets were flying almost horizontally into the wind though it was quite strong.
+This is caused – I’m told – by the wind acting on the rocket’s stick and pushing it more than the head, causing it in effect to pivot into the wind (if any aerodynamicists want to get in touch with a more scientific explanation I’d love to hear from you).
+I’ve seen it in action and on a very windy demo night some years ago the larger rockets were flying almost horizontally into the wind.

 This is another reason why rockets should be the furthest firework away from spectators – but also why you should keep an eye on the flight of your rockets if there’s a breeze and compensate accordingly by moving or re-angling your racks.